 Help completing benefit claim forms

 Benefit claim forms can be complicated and confusing.
 You could lose or miss a payment by delaying your application.
-Getting help to complete the forms will reduce stress and you’ll get your money quicker.
+Getting help to complete the forms promptly will reduce stress and you may get your money quicker.

 Preparation is everything.
 Try to: